General Charles Antoine Louis Alexis Morand

 Arc de Triomphe: MORAND on the east pillar

-Morand joined the Army of the Orient, sailing to Egypt and taking part in the campaigns there in Desaix's division.
-He fought at the Battle of the Pyramids in July of 1798, and was promoted on the battlefield to chef de brigade.
+In 1798 Morand joined the Army of the Orient, sailing to Egypt and taking part in the campaigns there as part of Desaix's division.
+He fought at the Battle of the Pyramids in July and was promoted on the battlefield to chef de brigade by General Bonaparte.
 During his time in Egypt, he fought at the Battle of Sédiman, Girgeh, El Ganaim, and Samanhoud.
-In August of 1800 he was made governor of the province of Girgeh, and then the next month promoted to général de brigade.
-In May of 1801 he joined Verdier's division, and then in June he signed the surrender of Cairo with General Belliard, and within a few months left Egypt to return to France.
+In September of 1799 he was made governor of the province of Girgeh and then a year later he was promoted to général de brigade.
+In May of 1801 he joined Verdier's division and then in June he signed the surrender of Cairo with General Belliard.

 For the Russian campaign of 1812, Morand continued to command his division, though Davout's Corps was now the I Corps.
-He served at Smolensk and then was wounded at Borodino when his jaw was crushed by pieces of canister shot.
+He served at Smolensk and then was wounded at the Battle of Borodino when his jaw was broken in multiple places by grapeshot.
 After surviving the retreat, in March of 1813 Morand finally got a new command, taking charge of the 12th Division under General Bertrand.
-In the meantime he was rewarded as a Commander of the Order of Saint Henry of Saxony and the Grand Cross of the Order of the Reunion.
-That year he fought at Lutzen and Bautzen, distinguished himself at Dennewitz, and then fought at Wartenbourg, Hanau, and Hochheim.
-Finally he took over command of IV corps from Bertrand, and then directed the defense of Mainz until Napoleon's abdication.
+In the meantime he was rewarded as a Commander of the Order of Saint Henry of Saxony and he received the Grand Cross of the Order of the Reunion.
+That year he fought at Lützen and Bautzen, distinguished himself at Dennewitz, and then fought at Wartenburg, Hanau, and Hochheim.
+Finally he took over command of IV corps from Bertrand and then starting in December of 1813 he directed the defense of Mainz until after Napoleon's abdication in April of 1814.

-During the first Bourbon Restoration, General Morand retired to Fontainebleau.
-With the return of Napoleon for the Hundred Days, he initially served as an aide-de-camp to the emperor, but then served as a Colonel of the Chasseurs à Pied of the Guard.
-He served at Waterloo, retaking Plancenoit during the battle.
-After the second Bourbon Restoration, he was put on non-activity before being exiled to Poland and then condemned to death.
-In 1819 he returned to France and was acquitted of the charges brought against him.
+After the Bourbon Restoration, General Morand was named a Knight of Saint Louis but he retired to Fontainebleau.
+With the return of Napoleon in 1815 for the Hundred Days, Morand initially served as an aide-de-camp to Napoleon but then he took the position of colonel of the Chasseurs à Pied of the Guard.
+He served at the Battle of Waterloo, retaking Plancenoit during the battle.
+After the second Bourbon Restoration, he was put on non-activity before being exiled to Poland and then condemned to death in absentia.
+In June of 1819 he returned to France and was acquitted of the charges brought against him.
+After the trial Morand was reintegrated into the army and he retired in 1825.

 - John G. Gallaher, The Iron Marshal: A Biography of Louis N. Davout, (London: Greenhill Books, 2000), 214-215.